 Tom specialized in photography during his Art Foundation course at Newcastle College, before gaining a bachelor’s degree in Media Production at the University of Northumbria, where he focussed on animation.
 Photography remained a part of Tom’s life through an eight year period working in London’s creative arts industry.
 He moved to the United States in 2012.

 There is nothing accidental in the framing of Tom’s photographs – each shot is meticulously composed and considered as only a son of two graphic designers would see it.
-This design-forward aesthetic manifests itself in his focus on textures – both urban and natural – while Tom’s landscapes, urban photographs and food culture images reflect his wider interests and love of travel and exploration.
+This design-forward aesthetic manifests itself in his focus on textures – both urban and natural – while Tom’s landscapes, urban photographs and images of food culture reflect his wider interests and love of travel and exploration.